Bdhawa123/isgood.ai-backend/README.md

-# Express Boilerplate!
+# isgood.ai backend

-This is a boilerplate project used for starting new projects!
+This is isgood.ai's RESTful api!

 ## Set up

-Complete the following steps to start a new project (NEW-PROJECT-NAME):
+Complete the following steps to get started:

-1. Clone this repository to your local machine `git clone BOILERPLATE-URL NEW-PROJECTS-NAME`
+1. Clone this repository to your local machine `git clone "URL" isgood.ai-backend`
 2. `cd` into the cloned repository
-3. Make a fresh start of the git history for this project with `rm -rf .git && git init`
-4. Install the node dependencies `npm install`
+3. Install the node dependencies `npm install`
-5. Move the example Environment file to `.env` that will be ignored by git and read by the express server `mv example.env .env`
+4. Create an `.env` that will be ignored by git and read by the express server
-6. Edit the contents of the `package.json` to use NEW-PROJECT-NAME instead of `"name": "express-boilerplate",`
+5. Edit the `.env` file
+    NODE_ENV=development
+    PORT=8000
+    DATABASE_URL="postgresql://USERNAME@localhost/DATABASENAME"
+    TEST_DATABASE_URL="postgresql://USERNAME@localhost/DATABASENAME_test"
+6. Create a database with DATABASENAME and your USERNAME
+7. Run `npm run migrate` to create tables
+8. Run `npm run dev` to start nodemon

 ## Scripts